Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Abstract

 \section{Abstract}

 Knowledge Distillation (KD) could transfer the ``dark knowledge" of a well-performed yet large neural network to a weaker but lightweight one.
 From the view of output logits and softened probabilities, this paper goes deeper into the dark knowledge provided by teachers with different capacities.
-Two fundamental observations are: (1) a larger teacher tends to produce probability vectors that are less distinct between non-ground-truth classes; (2) teachers with different capacities are basically consistent in their cognition of relative class affinity.
-Abundant experimental studies verify these observations and in-depth empirical explanations are provided.
-The difference in dark knowledge leads to the peculiar phenomenon named ``capacity mismatch" that a more accurate teacher does not necessarily perform as well as a smaller teacher when teaching the same student network.
-Enlarging the distinctness between non-ground-truth class probabilities for larger teachers could address the capacity mismatch problem.
-This paper explores multiple simple yet effective ways to achieve this goal and verify their success by comparing them with popular KD methods that solve the capacity mismatch.
+Two fundamental observations are: (1) a larger teacher tends to produce probability vectors with lower distinction among non-ground-truth classes; (2) teachers with different capacities are basically consistent in their cognition of relative class affinity.
+Through abundant experimental studies we verify these observations and provide in-depth empirical explanations to them.
+We argue that the distinctness among incorrect classes embodies the essence of dark knowledge.
+A larger and more accurate teacher lacks this distinctness, which hampers its teaching ability compared to a smaller teacher, ultimately leading to the peculiar phenomenon named "capacity mismatch".
+Building on this insight, this paper explores multiple simple yet effective ways to address capacity mismatch, achieving superior experimental results compared to previous approaches.